2ndSightLab/ai-tracker/troubleshooting/slow-keyboard-input.md

 # Troubleshooting slow keyboard input

+TLDR; apple update helped a little.
+I think there may be a bug here but I don't have time for this.

 Tonight my keyboard input ws so slow.
 Everything was lagging.
 My first thought as a security nerd is...key logger?

 Don't ask me to tell you if this is all accurate but I hope someone at Apple or Google will see this and look into it.